Policies and Procedures

 Student requests to move to another room are accepted online.
 Exact dates will be shared each semester.
 To submit a move request, log into the Housing Portal, and click Housing Forms.

-Housing staff will review the request and will email the resident an offer that meets their preferences, provided such a space is available.
-Depending on the resident’s request, it may be weeks or months before staff has a space to offer.
+MU Housing staff will review the request and will email the resident an offer that meets their preferences, provided such a space is available.
+Depending on the resident’s request, it may be weeks or months before staff has a space to offer, if at all.

-Residents may not move (even within the resident’s room/suite/apartment) without Housing approval, which will be emailed to the resident if they accept an offer.
-Unapproved changes (switching keys and moving in) are not permitted and could result in conduct action and/or charges.
-Roommate switches are allowed, provided all room-/suitemates involved agree (in writing) to the swap, and you go through the formal room change approval process, as outlined above.
+Residents may not move (even within the resident’s room/suite/apartment) without MU Housing approval, which will be emailed to the resident if they accept an offer.
+Unapproved changes (switching keys and moving in) are not permitted and could result in disciplinary action and/or charges.
+Roommate switches are allowed, provided all room-/suitemates involved agree in writing to the swap in writing, and you go through the formal room change approval process, as outlined above.

 Although staff will try, it is not required that a resident receive prior notice that a new room-/suitemate has been assigned to a vacant space in the room/suite/apartment.
-Occupants of double or triple rooms, suites or apartments who do not have a room-/suitemate should assume someone new will move in at any time if they do not pay the single room rate.
+Occupants of double or triple rooms, suites or apartments who do not have a room-/suitemate should assume someone new will move in at any time.

 For more information on buying out the room to make it a single, see Roommate and Suitemate Consolidation.

-Occupants of double or triple rooms who have a vacant space in their rooms should assume a new room-/suitemate could move in at any time and should keep the other space(s) in the room cleared of their personal belongings if they choose not to pay the single rate (when this is an option).
-Failure to do so may result in conduct action.
+Occupants of double or triple rooms, suites or apartments who have a vacant space in their room/suite/apartment should assume a new room-/suitemate could move in at any time.
+Residents are only permitted to use their assigned space and may not use the other space(s) in the room.
+Failure to do so may result in disciplinary action.

-If a resident becomes the single occupant of a double or triple room after all moves within and between halls have been completed, the resident may have the following options:
+If a resident becomes the single occupant of a double or triple room, suite or apartment after all moves within and between halls have been completed, the resident may have the following options:

-- Find a room-/suitemate.
-Housing staff may provide suggestions on request.
+• Find a room-/suitemate.
+MU Housing staff may provide suggestions on request.

-- Arrange to move to another room that has an open space.
+• Arrange to move to another room/suite/apartment that has an open space.

-- Assign a new resident to the vacant space in the room at any time with or without prior notice to the resident already in the room.
+• Assign a new resident to the vacant space in the room/suite/apartment at any time with or without prior notice to the resident already in the space.